 Your curriculum vitae, or CV, is the first thing potential employers will see when you apply for a job.
-It is essential to write a strong CV to maximize your chances for success.
+That’s why it is essential to write a strong CV to maximize your chances for success.

-There is no one-size-fits-all template for a CV; different fields pay more attention to different aspects of the CV.
+There is no one-size-fits-all template for a CV.
+Instead, different fields pay more attention to different aspects of the CV.
 However, there are some basic guidelines for how to a write a CV and which information to include.

-A CV must be easily readable and highlight your strengths and achievements.
-Your CV should also contain top keywords that are relevant to the job you want.
 Tools such as Jobscan help you quickly identify the most important keywords for each job posting.
-Today, up to 90% of companies use applicant tracking systems (ATS) for resume screening.
-If your CV or resume doesn’t contain the right keywords, you simply fall into the “resume black hole.”
+Today, up to 90% of companies use applicant tracking systems (ATS).
+If your CV or resume doesn’t contain relevant keywords, it won’t appear in the searches recruiters and hiring managers conduct within these ATS.

 - Your name and contact information, including your city and state (your full address is not required), telephone number, and email address.
 If you have a LinkedIn profile, it is helpful to include that as well.